§ 1026.12 Special credit card provisions.

 6. One-for-one rule - exceptions.
 The regulation does not prohibit the card issuer from:

 i.
-Replacing a debit/credit card with a credit card and another card with only debit functions (or debit functions plus an associated overdraft capability), since the latter card could be issued on an unsolicited basis under Regulation E.
+Replacing a single card that is both a debit card and a credit card with a credit card and a separate debit card with only debit functions (or debit functions plus an associated overdraft capability), since the latter card could be issued on an unsolicited basis under Regulation E.

 A. No replacement card accesses any account not accessed by the accepted card;